 For those of us living in South Wales, finding the right person for the job is vital to making sure your central heating system is well taken care of.
 Whether you’re in the capital city of Cardiff, Newport, or further out into the valleys, if you’re based in South Wales then there’s no reason why you can’t explore the benefits.

 But what exactly is a power flush South Wales?
 Are there any dangers to the procedure?
 And if so, what other options are available?
 What does it cost?
-Questions like these will need answering before you even consider thinking about a power flush.
+Questions will need answering before you even consider thinking about a power flush.

 Power Flush South Wales – What is a power flush?

-The good thing about a power flush is that its reasonably self-explanatory.
-Using a specially designed machine that our engineers will provide; it will pump water mixed with cleaning chemicals, through your radiators at high pressure to help remove any build up of dirt and magnetic sludge.
+The good thing about a power flush is that it’s reasonably self-explanatory.
+Using a specially designed machine that our engineers will provide; it will pump water mixed with cleaning chemicals, through your radiators at high pressure to help remove any build-up of dirt and magnetic sludge.

-This is carried out by following these steps:
+This is done using the following steps: